Kathrine Baumann

 Kathrine Baumann is an American actress, model, and couture handbag designer.
-She established Kathrine Baumann Beverly Hills (KBBH), a haute-couture accessorie and handbag collection.
+She established Kathrine Baumann Beverly Hills (KBBH), an haute-couture accessory and handbag collection.
 Several of her creations have been purchased by celebrities and have been carried to red-carpet events.

 Baumann creates accessories in the American pop art style.
 She includes cartoon characters and well-known product logos in her fashion designs.
 She designed a Titanic-shaped minaudiere, which was carried to events surrounding the release of the 1997 feature film.

 Baumann created several seasons of her Americana Collection and characters such as Betty Boop, Mickey and Minnie Mouse, Miss Piggy, Barbie and Ms. Green M&M were made into crystal-encrusted minaudieres.

 Early life and education

 Baumann grew up in Independence, Ohio.
 She was a cheerleader in high school, and in 1966 was named Miss Independence.
 Kathrine is a 1971 graduate of Bowling Green State University, Bowling Green, Ohio.